jenssegers/date/README.md

 'year_ago'      => '1 Jahr|:count Jahren',
 ```

-There is also a `generator.php` script that can be used to quickly output day and month translations for a specific locale.
+There is also a `generator.php` script that can be used to quickly output day, month, and default format translations for a specific locale.
 If you want to add a new language, this can speed up the process:

 ```bash
 php generator.php nl_NL